Clos01/Los-17hw/Develop/gist-template.md

 OR Operator '|'

 It will match a 3-character long string containing a-f letters and 0-9 numbers, such as '[a-f0-9]3'.

 ### Character Classes
 \d is present in the given matching email code and what it will match a single letter character, a-z, after the @ sign in the email address.
 Basically ensuring that a letter is matched after the @ in the email and not a number or special character.
 ### Flags
+There is no regex flag in the matching email code used in this tutorial.
+An example of a regular expression is as follows:

+/regex/

+The slashes denote the start and end of the regular expression, respectively.
+A flag can be used after the slash to offer further instructions for our matching.
+The following are the flags:

+The letter g stands for "global," and it allows you to match all instances of a string that fit the regular expression's rules.
+The letter m stands for "multiline," which implies that instead of searching the full text, it will search line by line.
+The letter I, which stands for "insensitive," makes the regular expression case-insensitive, which means that capital and lower-case letters have no bearing on matching.

 ### Grouping and Capturing

+Continuing with the email matching code:

+`/^([a-z0-9_\.-]+)

+@([\da-z\.-]+)\.([a-z\.]{2,6})

+$/`

+We could talk about capturing and grouping.

+([a-z0-9_.-]+) is the first group that appears in our regex.
+This must be true before proceeding to "match" the following section of the code.
+'([da-z.-]+)' is the second group that appears in our regex.
+In our regex, the third group is ([a-z.]2,6).

+Before moving on to the next group, we must make certain that we are adhering to the prior group's requirements.
 ### Bracket Expressions

 ### Greedy and Lazy Match